 International Baccalaureate Organization

 Social responsibility forms a fundamental building block of the International Baccalaureate curricula.
-Starting with three-year olds in Early Learning and continuing to Grade 12, our students learn to consider how their actions impact the people and environment around them.
+Starting with three-year olds in Early Learning and continuing to Grade 12, our students consider how their actions impact the people and environment around them.
 In the Primary Years, teachers weave aspects of social responsibility into the curricular programmes and work done in the Units of Inquiry.
 In the Middle and Diploma Years, service is a core component of the curriculum.
 Students have increased accountability for this aspect of the curriculum as they progress through school.

-Our school strives to teach students to maintain balance in their personal development.
+Our school also strives to teach students to maintain balance in their personal development.
 Undoubtedly, the academic demands of coursework, particularly in the more senior years, compel students to bury their heads in their textbooks at times.
 Nevertheless, the importance of life outside the classroom should not be ignored — nor the rich opportunities it offers for learning.

 Service as Action